-Iceland’s oldest settlement is now a modern and vibrant city with a wide selection of restaurants, nightclubs and cafes.
+Iceland’s oldest settlement is now a modern and vibrant city with many restaurants, nightclubs and cafes.
 Reykjavik was first settled in the late ninth century by Iceland’s first settler Ingolfur Arnarson who gave the place its name, meaning “Smoky Bay”, after the misty geothermal steam he saw rising from the ground.
 Today, it heats homes and outdoor swimming pools throughout the city – a pollution-free energy source that leaves the air outstandingly fresh, clean and clear.

-The best way to get to know Reykjavik and the world's northernmost capital is to take to the streets.
-The city centre is remarkably compact and the efficient public bus system can quickly shuttle you around to sites a little farther away.
-Feed the swans and ducks on Tjornin Pond next to the City Hall.
-Take the elevator to the top of the imposing Hallgrimskirkja Church for an incredible view of the city, or explore the colourful neighbourhoods of Thingholt and Vesturbaer.
+The best way to get to know Reykjavik is to take to the streets.
+Iceland's entire population only numbers little more than 350,000, so it comes as no surprise that Reykjavik is one of the world's smallest capitals.
+Despite this, it's a charming place to explore, with an incredibly efficient public bus system.
+You can also feed the swans and ducks on Tjornin Pond next to the City Hall, ride the elevator to the top of the imposing Hallgrimskirkja Church for an incredible view of the city, or explore the colourful neighbourhoods of Thingholt and Vesturbaer.

-Opened as a power plant in 1976, the Blue Lagoon is now one of Iceland’s most popular attractions for relaxing, bathing and skin treatments.
-This geothermal spa is set in the middle of a lava field and the inviting turquoise green waters reaching an average temperature of 37–39 °C are a blissful place to rejuvenate the senses with natural silica mud.
+Opened as a power plant in 1976, the Blue Lagoon is now one of Iceland’s most visited attractions for relaxing, bathing and skin treatments.
+This geothermal spa is set in the middle of a lava field and the inviting turquoise green waters reaching an average temperature of 37–39 °C are a blissful place to rejuvenate the senses with natural silica, algae, and mineral enriched mud.
 Just a short drive from the airport and Reykjavik city means no trip to Iceland would be complete without a few hours spent here!

 Our pick #3